NewEraCracker/suhosin-patches/README.txt

 REQUIREMENTS:

 * Linux, Windows or any other platform where PHP is supported.
-* PHP 5.2 or a newer version.
+* PHP 5.1 or a newer version.

-(I also noticed that PHP 5.1 is supported by using the patch meant for PHP 5.2)
+(PHP 5.1 is supported by using the patch meant for PHP 5.2) (If you are using PHP 5.5, only PHP 5.5.4 or higher is supported)

 ===============================================================================